ValveSoftware/steamvr_unity_plugin/Assets/SteamVR/InteractionSystem/Readme_InteractionSystem.txt

 //======= Copyright (c) Valve Corporation, All rights reserved. ===============

 The Interaction System is a series of scripts, prefabs and other assets that was the basis of all the minigames and other scenes in The Lab.
+It has been updated to support the new SteamVR Input system.

 There is a sample scene included at Samples/Scenes/Interactions_Example.scene that shows example usage of many of the components of the interaction system.